maurolacy/dlogger/README.md

 # dlogger
-A quick and dirty data logger for the RaspberryPi.
+A quick and dirty modular data logger for the RaspberryPi.

-With a modular architecture.
+Data is gathered through init scripts, and stored into a MySQL database.

 Currently supports: